Skip to content

 We’ll discuss your goals, assess your health, and review treatment areas to help you make an informed decision.
 Formal quotation will be provided following your initial consultation.

-The procedure is performed under a general anaesthetic for your comfort by a qualified anaesthetist in an accredited facility, Somerset Private Hospital or Nepean Private Hospital.
+Abdominoplasty is performed by Dr Preketes under a general anaesthetic in Somerset Private Hospital or Nepean Private Hospital and generally requires an overnight stay.

 Recovery

 During recovery, you will rest, follow the provided aftercare instructions, and receive support from Dr Preketes and our dedicated team.
-You can find more information regarding post operative care by downloading our information pack.
+You will be expected to attend regular dressing changes and reviews in our clinic as part of your post-operative care plan.

 Results